 Transplant First aims to increase the number of pre-emptive transplants (transplants before someone needs to start renal replacement therapy) in the UK.

 Transplant First started as a project in the West Midlands where we recognised that we had very low rates of pre-emptive transplant listing.
-The project led to improved rates of pre-emptive listing but also a change in culture around the regional renal teams in promoting QI.
+The project led to improved rates of pre-emptive listing but also a change in culture around the regional renal teams in promoting quality improvement.

 Importantly Transplant First is not about:

-Whether you choose to do Transplant First as a region or do a small QI project in your own unit, thank you for working to improve access to the best care possible on behalf of patients and their donors.
+Whether you choose to do Transplant First as a regional improvement network or do a small quality improvement project in your own unit, thank you for working to improve access to the best care possible on behalf of people living with kidney disease and their donors.

-Transplant First is also on Twitter – follow us @Transplant1stUK
+Transplant First is on Twitter – follow us @Transplant1stUK